cwilmott/GEOGC183/docs/Week-10-Mapbox.md

     });
 ```

 If it hasn't worked - check your code carefully - the grammar/syntax (, ; ' :) is very important, and easy to get lost in copy/paste.
+In the worst case, just paste the above code, and change the Access Token and Style URL.

 ### Transfer to Github